Welcome to Jack Durden

 "Inhaling nitrites relaxes smooth muscles throughout the body.
 Smooth muscle surrounds the body's blood vessels and, when relaxed, causes these vessels to dilate, resulting in an immediate decrease in blood pressure.
 They facilitate anal intercourse by relaxing the anal sphincter muscles." - Wikipedia

 The proverbial "icing on the cake" is that there has even been an alleged link between amyl nitrite use and AIDs.

 Following Chloe's begging-for-sex speech, there was originally supposed to be a brief interaction between Jack and Chloe, which we never see in the final cut of the film.

-This interaction is seemingly signifying Chloe’s desperation to be recognized and needed by Jack again until right at the last moment, he leaves to pay attention to Marla – physically grabbing her and attempting to scold her behavior.
+This interaction is seemingly signifying Chloe's desperation to be recognized and needed by Jack again until right at the last moment, when he leaves to pay attention to Marla - physically grabbing her and attempting to scold her behavior.

 Chloe looks on helplessly as he leaves, knowing she's done for.
 And she is.

 In the guided meditation, who is now being depicted as Jack's power animal immediately after Chloe gives her last ditch effort at begging for sex?
 Marla.